 - 1. You have been medically cleared by a physician to perform strenuous physical exercise. - 2.
-You don't currently have any illnesses or injuries that exercise makes worse.

-3. You have appropriate training gear.
+You don't currently have any illnesses or injuries that exercise makes worse. - 3.
+You have appropriate training gear.
 Most importantly, for this program, you should have new running shoes that are comfortable.
 Generally, a Stability running shoe from a reputable running shoe company will work well for you.
 However, some individuals require Motion Control to support low arches or Cushioned shoes to support rigid, high arches.
-If you are unsure about what to do, go to your local running shoe store and find a knowledgeable person to help you select your running shoe.

-- 4. Eat a well-balanced diet and ensure that you have a small snack or meal within an hour after completing your exercise session. - 5.
+If you are unsure about what to do, go to your local running shoe store and find a knowledgeable person to help you select your running shoe. - 4.
+Eat a well-balanced diet and ensure that you have a small snack or meal within an hour after completing your exercise session. - 5.
 Get adequate rest.
 It is essential for recovery.

-The privilege of serving in the Navy comes with the expectation that you will develop and maintain a level of fitness that allows you to complete all expected job tasks, respond to emergency situations and be an asset in support of mission accomplishment.
+The privilege of serving in the Navy comes with the expectation that you will develop and maintain a level of fitness that allows you to complete all expected job tasks, respond to emergency situations and be physically able to accomplish the mission.

-The Navy Physical Readiness Test (PRT) evaluates your cardiovascular and muscular capabilities in a series of events that include the plank, pushups and a 1.5 mile run.
+The Navy Physical Readiness Test (PRT) evaluates your physical capabilities in a series of events that include the curl-up, push-up and 1.5 mile run.